Mandarin Orange Salad with Thai Crunch Salad Dressing

 Mandarin Orange Salad

-- 1 (15-oz) can mandarin oranges, juice drained
+- 1 15-oz can mandarin oranges, juice drained

-- 16 oz fresh greens (spinach, baby spring mix, arugula, or your favorite)
+- 16 oz fresh greens spinach, baby spring mix, arugula, or your favorite

 Instructions

-- Thai Crunch Salad Dressing: In a blender, add peanut butter, rice vinegar, lime juice, oil, soy sauce, honey, sugar, garlic, salt, and red pepper flakes.
+- In a blender, add peanut butter, rice vinegar, lime juice, oil, soy sauce, honey, sugar, garlic, salt, and red pepper flakes.
 Process until very smooth.
 Add fresh cilantro and blend until the herb is chopped and combined with the dressing.
 Thin with additional oil if needed to consistency desired.
 Refrigerate until ready to use.

-- Serving: When ready to serve drizzle or spoon dressing over the top of the salad.
+- When ready to serve drizzle or spoon dressing over the top of the salad.
 Top with crushed roasted peanuts and additional fresh cilantro if desired.
 Serve immediately.

 Notes